elixir-ecto/ecto/guides/howtos/Multi tenancy with foreign keys.md

 In [Multi tenancy with query prefixes](Multi tenancy with query prefixes.md), we have learned how to set up multi tenant applications by using separate query prefixes, known as DDL Schemas in PostgreSQL and MSSQL and simply a separate database in MySQL.

 Each query prefix is isolated, having their own tables and data, which provides the security guarantees we need.
-On the other hand, such approach for multi tenancy may be to expensive, as each schema needs to be created, migrated, and versioned separately.
+On the other hand, such approach for multi tenancy may be too expensive, as each schema needs to be created, migrated, and versioned separately.

 Therefore, some applications may prefer a cheaper mechanism for multi tenancy, by relying on foreign keys.
 The idea here is that most - if not all - resources in the system belong to a tenant.
 The tenant is typically an organization or a user and all resources have an `org_id` (or `user_id`) foreign key pointing directly to it.